tsackton/taelgar/Gazetteer/Greater Sembara/Addermarch/Addermarch.md

 - The most ‘Sembaran’ of the southern marches.
 People mostly Sembaran or mixed Tyrwinghan/Sembaran and culturally firmly in the Sembaran sphere

 - Independent largely due to historical circumstances

+Note there is a lot of background from Tim's family Darkwood game that needs incorporation into the main body of notes here, i.e. see [[Addermarch Notes]]
 %%